 6 Sneaky Signs You Might Be Eating Too Much Salt

-Contrary to what you might think, sodium is actually a vital nutrient for strong muscles, proper nerve function and fluid balance—and our bodies need a little bit every day.
+Contrary to what you might think, sodium is an essential nutrient for strong muscles, proper nerve function and fluid balance—and our bodies need a little bit every day.
 Sodium is naturally occurring in some healthy foods like chicken, dairy products and even beets!
 However, most of us are getting more than our fair share.

 While there is currently no limit on the amount of sodium allowed in our food—the FDA considers salt as "generally recognized as safe" (GRAS)—our nation's current dietary guidelines encourage us to consume no more than 2,300 mg per day.
-Unfortunately, since most Americans eat a lot of processed food without limits on sodium content, we are consuming closer to 3,400 mg per day.
-This puts us at risk for heart disease, kidney disease, osteoporosis and even cancer.
+Unfortunately, since most Americans regularly eat processed food without limits on sodium content, the Dietary Guidelines for Americans reports that most are consuming closer to 3,400 mg per day.
+This increases the risk for heart disease, kidney disease, osteoporosis and even cancer.

 Below, you'll find six signs you could be eating too much salt on a regular basis.